illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 **NOTE** if you have any of this software already installed, you do not need to reinstall it -- but it wouldn't hurt to upgrade everything so that we are all on the same versions.
 Below I will describe what we are installing.

-For MacOS using Homebrew: `brew install --cask powershell --cask iterm2 git --cask visual-studio-code --cask atom --cask virtualbox  --cask vagrant packer`
+For MacOS using Homebrew: `brew install --cask powershell ; brew install --cask iterm2 ; brew install git ; brew install --cask visual-studio-code ; brew install --cask atom ; brew install --cask ; brew install virtualbox ; brew install --cask vagrant ; brew install packer`

+For M1 Macs you will run the same as above but without the  VirtualBox install:

+`brew install --cask powershell ; brew install --cask iterm2 ; brew install git ; brew install --cask visual-studio-code ; brew install --cask atom ; brew install --cask ; brew install --cask vagrant ; brew install packer`

 For Windows10 using Chocolatey: `choco install powershell-core microsoft-windows-terminal git vscode vscode-powershell atom virtualbox vagrant packer`